-After World War II, the brand saw a period of spectacular growth, and was eventually acquired by Schweppes in 1957.
+After World War II, the brand saw a period of spectacular growth and was eventually acquired by Schweppes in 1957.
 When Cadbury Schweppes acquired Mott's in 1982, Rose's moved across the ocean to join the Mott's family.
-The product line thrived under Mott's management, adding Rose's Grenadine to its line up.
-Even before the addition of Rose's Cocktail Infusions in 2003, the brand had grown to be used in more mixed drinks than any other non-alcoholic ingredient.
+The product line thrived under Mott's management, adding Rose's Grenadine to its lineup.
+The brand has grown to be used in more mixed drinks than any other nonalcoholic ingredient.

-Dr Pepper Snapple Group, an integrated refreshment beverage business marketing more than 50 beverage brands throughout North America.
+Today, Rose's is part of Canada Dry Mott's, a subsidiary of Plano, Texas-based Dr Pepper Snapple Group, an integrated refreshment beverage business marketing more than 50 beverage brands throughout North America.